odradev/awesome-zero-knowledge/README.md

 * [Here’s how Ethereum’s ZK-rollups can become interoperable](https://cointelegraph.com/magazine/ethereums-layer-2-zk-rollups-can-become-interoperable/) - article by Andrew Fenton from April 2023.
 * [Breaking Down Recursive ZK-STARKs](https://medium.com/@Nurnberg_Meistersinger/zk-starks-part-one-4f482111b0a) - article by Lev Menshchikov from April 2023.
 * [Accelerating Zero-Knowledge Proofs](https://figmentcapital.medium.com/accelerating-zero-knowledge-proofs-cfc806de611b) - article by Figment Capital from April 2023.
+* [All you wanted to know about Plonk](https://www.notamonadtutorial.com/all-you-wanted-to-know-about-plonk/) - article by Not A Monad from May 2023.
+* [ZK, AI, ZKML: Disruptive Technologies & Real-Life Use-Cases](https://medium.com/@gwarner/zk-ai-zkml-disruptive-technologies-real-life-use-cases-dd038c0f9498) - article by Gaylord Warner from May 2023.
+* [Building zk-SNARKs (volume 1)](https://medium.com/iovlabs-innovation-stories/building-zk-snarks-volume-1-8e8bd4e4a012) and [volume 2](https://medium.com/iovlabs-innovation-stories/building-zk-snarks-volume-2-444ec711efe0) - article by Ramsès Fernàndez-València from May 2023.
+* [Benchmarking ZK-Circuits in Circom](https://eprint.iacr.org/2023/681.pdf) - academic text by Sanjay Gollapudi and Colin Steidtmann from May 2023.

 ### Projects
 Projects that are using ZK-technology.